Data protection information pursuant to Articles 13, 14, 21 and 77 GDPR

 - this is permitted by balancing of interests and taking into account consideration reason 48 of the EU GDPR within affiliated companies.

-Other than this we will not send any personal data to processors in third countries or international organizations.
+Other than this we will not send any personal data to controllers/processors in third countries or international organizations.
 However, for certain tasks we do use service providers that may be resident, have a parent company or maintain data centers in a third country.
 Such transfer is permitted when the European Commission has decided that the third country has an adequate level of protection (Article 45 GDPR).
 If the Commission has not reached such a decision, we may only transfer personal data to a service provider in a third country if suitable contractual guarantees have been agreed and there are enforceable laws and effective legal remedies.

 We process and store your personal data for as long as is required to perform our contractual and statutory obligations.